maxhbr/LDBcollector/README.md

 ## ORT rules

 We do not currently maintain our ORT rules as a public version.
-However, we have published a small ruleset to help in combining the the license classification with your ORT rules.
+However, we have published a small ruleset to help in combining the license classification with your ORT rules.

 ## Contributing to the license classification